Ages 8 and older

 Step Up Revolution (97 min., PG-13) From the first shot of young women’s derrieres in string bikinis, it’s clear that the PG-13 envelope will be getting pushed in terms of sexuality in dress and dance.
 So the film is problematic for middle schoolers whose parents worry about the hyper-sexualization of pop culture.
 The choreography involves a lot of heavily sexual moves.
 The actual plot treads lightly as regards such matters.
 The script includes rare mild profanity and crude language.

-The Watch (95 min., R) This comedy about neighborhood vigilantes on the lookout for extraterrestrials has queasy-making echoes of the Trayvon Martin case earlier this year.
-The dialogue bristles with profanity and crude, graphic sexual slang.
+The Watch (95 min., R) This comedy about neighborhood vigilantes on the lookout for extraterrestrials has queasy-making echoes of the Trayvon Martin case.
+The dialogue bristles with profanity and graphic sexual slang.
 A secondary character has an orgy in his basement, with graphically implied sexual situations and toplessness.
 A teenage make-out scene involves a girl having to fight off a boy.
-The alien invaders (humanoid-lizard hybrids, with razor teeth) impale victims on pincerlike arms.
+The invaders (humanoid/lizard hybrids, with razor teeth) impale victims on pincerlike arms.
 The dead are all minus their innards and skin.